 Adding minerals which are deficient is relatively straightforward and OrganiCalc is a great aid in deciding just how much of what to add.
-In soils with a pH less than 6, deficiency of various soil minerals is probably the main issue.
-However, if you have soil with a pH greater than say 7.8, the main issue may be an excess of minerals.
+In soils with a low pH, deficiency of various soil minerals is possibly the main issue.
+However in some soils, especially soils that have been amended blindly, the main issue may be an excess of minerals.
 This is harder to deal with.
 The first rule of mineral application is avoid creating excesses.
 Measure your area carefully before applying minerals; be sure to add the appropriate quantity for your area.

 The trouble with soil mineral excesses is that they may block the uptake of other minerals into the plant.
 We talk about soil mineral balance and this is where it comes into play.
 Excesses can cause deficiencies in the plant, despite there being plenty of the deficient mineral in the soil.
 High or low pH can also block mineral availability and although related, this is covered elsewhere.
 Although excesses are to be avoided, that doesn’t mean you can’t still grow a good crop in their presence, so read on.

 Besides blocking the uptake of some minerals, an excess of certain minerals can stimulate the requirement for other minerals in the plant.
 For example, an excess of nitrogen can create a need for more magnesium in the plant.